Apply for a Field Research Internship

 Our research focuses on reptile, amphibian, and invertebrate biodiversity assessments of certain isolated pristine and degraded habitats.
 We work to help preserve these wild places by gathering data and images of the animals dependent on them and sharing this vital information with local communities and the world.

 We will be making discoveries of our own, working in remote forests where no one has studied the reptiles, amphibians or invertebrates that live there.
+These animals are a vital part of their habitat, and our research helps to understand and protect them.
 Take a look at our field internship openings and investigate our research project pages for more project details.

 “My experience as an intern was educational, eye-opening and rewarding.
 I gained experience that I continue to use both professionally and personally.”Allira M.